Cooling Solutions

 2-phase Immersion Cooling (2PIC)

-Miners are fully immersed in low-temp boiling fluoroketone (halogenated fluids).
-Cools the server through vaporization of fluid by hot electronics.
-Heat is removed by recondensing the vaporized coolant with gas-to-water heat exchangers, dumping waste heat using fluid-to-fluid or fluid-to-air heat exchangers.
+Miners are fully immersed in low-temp-boiling fluoroketone solvent (PFAS fluids).
+The fluorinated solvent boils as it contacts hot electronics components.
+Heat is removed by condensing the vaporized solvent with vapor-to-water heat exchangers, transferring the heat to a water/glycol loop and then eventually to another water loop that goes to cooling towers.
 Requires water cooling infrastructure to the rack, vapor containment, and pressurized sealed system.

 • Requires chilled water plumbed into each tank for the vapor to be cooled through a gas to fluid condenser.